tgmgroup/CrosswordGame/README.md

 number of changes I intended required a fork, rather than bothering them with hundreds of pull requests.

-This fork has some major differences:
-* It has been entirely rewritten to use modern Javascript.
-* The UI has been massaged to make it more mobile device friendly, and translated to several languages.
-* It supports different board layouts and tile sets, and makes it easy to define your own.
-* It reinstates some of [Daniel Weck's dictionary support](https://github.com/danielweck/scrabble-html-ui).
-Dictionaries have been moved server-side and made optional, and integrated into game play.
-New dictionaries are easy to generate from word lists.
-* It supports logins, which helps you to set up tournaments and record long-term player performance.
-* It adds a computer player, inspired by the work of [Elijah Sawyers](https://raw.githubusercontent.com/elijahsawyers/WordsWithFriendsHelper) (which is in turn based on the [work of Andrew W. Appel and Guy J. Jacobson](https://www.cs.cmu.edu/afs/cs/academic/class/15451-s06/www/lectures/scrabble.pdf)).
-The player is stupid, simply selecting the highest scoring play it can in the time allowed for its move.
-However this is more than enough to beat most human players.
-* You can optionally play against the clock.
-* Players can use the dictionary to explore alternative moves (i.e. cheat).
-* Adds a single-player version which runs entirely in the browser.
-* It includes Scrabble tile sets for many different languages.

 # Installation

-The server code is written in Javascript ES6 and tested using `node.js` version 19.2.0.
+The server code is written in modern Javascript ES6 and the server is tested using `node.js` version 19.2.0.
 It may work in earlier versions of `node.js`, but is untested.
 The server has only been tested running on Ubuntu 22.04.

-The client is also written in Javascript and works in all the browsers tested so far (Chrome, Firefox, Android, Opera.)
+The client is also written in Javascript ES6 and works in all the browsers tested so far (Chrome, Firefox, Android WebView, Opera).

 ## Single-player (runs in the browser)

 If you want to play the single-player version against the computer, then all you have to do is to visit a server where it has been installed.
 Nothing is saved back to the server.
-Games are saved the the `localStorage` area in your browser which has a limited size, so don't get too carried away.
+Games are saved in the `localStorage` area in your browser which has a limited size, so don't get too carried away.

 You can try it [here](https://cdot.github.io/Xanado/dist/standalone_games.html).

 ## Multi-player (client-server)

-### Using Docker
+### Docker
-The simplest way to install the game on a server is to use the latest Docker image, which you can find on [github](https://github.com/cdot/Xanado/pkgs/container/xanado).
+The simplest way to install the server is to use the latest Docker image, which you can find on [github](https://github.com/cdot/Xanado/pkgs/container/xanado).
 The Docker image takes care of all dependencies for you.
 Download the image and:
 ```